 In the long run, revolutions can change an organization not only from the operational perspective but also from a cultural one.
 Encouraging a culture of innovation and ongoing involvement in the mini-revolutions in your business will usually prove to be beneficial to everyone involved.

 Through consistent evaluation and review, you can gather important insights to implement in future initiatives.
 For example, if in retrospect you find that some tools or tactics you used managing change in a previous project failed to serve their purpose?
 You’ll know to de-prioritize them in future endeavors.

-Engaging to a Future State
+Engaging in a Future State

 Change in organizations comes in different forms.
-It can be the integration of a new technological solution, the merging of two companies, a corporate expansion to another continent or a plan to relocate Janice from accounting to a small island in the Pacific.
-Managing change is different with each of these challenging processes, but at the core of it is employee engagement.
+It can be the integration of a new technological solution, the merging of two companies, a corporate expansion to another continent, or a plan to relocate Janice from accounting to a small island in the Pacific.
+Managing change is different from each of these challenging processes, but at the core of it is employee engagement.
 If you invest in gaining employee cooperation and involvement, you vastly increase the chances of a successful transition from the current state, to a better future one.

 Connecteam is your tool to manage employee engagement, development, and relationship.
 You can streamline communication, give your employees a platform to be heard, boost engagement, strengthen the company culture, align employees with company policies, streamline daily operations, build professional skills and so much more.